 Basing yourself at La Martinière gives you the opportunity to visit many places within the area.

-We are able to assist you with any questions you might have and can recommend these places to you.
+We are able to assist you with any questions you might have and can recommend places you may like to visit.

 Click on a location photo to link you to the Tourist Office website